Eurofiber-CloudInfra/azure-compliance-workbooks/README.md

 <kbd><img src="media/export.png"></kbd>

 ### State Changes
 Policy state changes shows the state change events for a selected time frame.
-The events are collected using an Events Grid System Topic.
+Policy state changes are collected using an Event Grid System Topic.
 An explanation on how to setup such a configuration can be found [here](https://github.com/Eurofiber-CloudInfra/azure-policy-insights).
 </br>
 </br>
 <kbd><img src="media/state-changes.png"></kbd>